 Another good reason for checking your credit report is that you may come across some activity that was not yours.
 Often this is due to a mistake by the credit reporting or credit issuing company.
 However, it may also be a sign of fraud.
 If you notice any erroneous credit history, you should contact the credit report company to have it investigated and the notes removed immediately.

 In summary, all you need to remember about your credit report are four important things:

 - Your report must be made available to you for free at your request.
-Just be prepared to jump though some hoops to get it;
+Just be prepared to jump through some hoops to get it;

 - Applying for multiple loans at one time with the intention of only taking out one loan can have a negative effect on your report.
 Do your research and only apply for loans you intend to take;

 - Some institutions will try to convince you to take out a small personal loan or credit card to ‘establish’ your credit history prior to taking out a mortgage.
 Whilst this can work, it has the same effect as applying for the card and not accepting the offer and you aren’t left with the burden of a credit card;

 - Regularly check your credit report and be open with your banker when applying for a loan, you will be surprised how far a reasonable explanation can go.